Lay-offs - Ingressi

 Your employment will end as soon as you hand in your resignation to your employer.
 If you send your resignation by post or email, your employer is deemed to have received it on the seventh day after the date on which you sent it.

 If you resign after you have been continuously laid off for more than 200 calendar days, you will be entitled to severance pay as well as holiday compensation.
+For example, a laid-off employee has a notice period of six months so he or she is, according to the Annual Holidays Act section 17, entitled in addition to monthly pay also to holiday compensation for that time.
+The holiday compensation will be paid at the end of the employment relationship.
 This does not apply in the case of part-time lay-offs.
 Your severance pay will be calculated on the basis of the period of notice specified by your employer.
 Severance pay is a form of compensation, and you will therefore have no obligation to work out your notice period.

 If you sign an employment contract with another employer while you are laid off, you can terminate the second contract at five days’ notice regardless of the term of the contract.

 To request a lay-off certificate, you may use this form: Document request to employer (doc, in Finnish).

 Laying off is only allowed if one of the grounds given in the Employment Contracts Act is fulfilled.
 Employees are entitled to take employment with another employer during the lay-off.